 “Getting screening tests regularly may find

-breast, cervical, and colorectal (colon) cancers early,
+breast, cervical, colorectal (colon), and lung cancers early,

 when treatment is likely to work best”.1